DarkPred/MoreHitboxes/README.md

     </a>
 </p>

-This library provides both Fabric and Forge support for multiple hitboxes on mobs.
+This library provides both Fabric and Forge(NeoForge 1.20.6+) support for multiple hitboxes on mobs.
 The fabric version adds an Entity similar to Forge's PartEntity while the Forge version expands on the PartEntity.

 ## Setup